Logo DesignBrand Strategy & PositioningModern Graphic Design

 So, without further ado, let’s shake some tail feathers and take a gander at this unique logo:

-• The turkey: It’s portrayed in an energetic, stylised manner, with its wings spread wide while caught mid-air.
+• The turkey is portrayed in an energetic, stylised manner, with its wings spread wide, caught mid-air.

-• The ring: A circular frame houses the creature within to form an eye-catching badge-like design.
+• The ring: A circular frame encloses the creature, forming an eye-catching badge-like design.

 • The typography: Often displayed using no-nonsense fonts that match the brashness of our feathered friend here.

-• Colour scheme: This is not a subtle palette, typically utilising solid reds and blacks.
+• Colour scheme: This is not a subtle palette; it typically utilises solid reds and blacks.

 A Wild Turkey Logo screams out as a southern accent does amongst murmured sophistications elsewhere in whiskey branding – it shows that being bold can still work alongside being traditional when marketing whiskey brands.